MichelleLochner/astronomaly/README.md

 ## Citation

-Please cite Lochner and Bassett (in prep) if you use Astronomaly.<br>
+Please cite Lochner and Bassett (2020) if you use Astronomaly (https://arxiv.org/abs/2010.11202).<br>
 Thank you to Sara Webb for designing the logo!